WatsonMulkey/WatsonMulkey.github.io/_posts/2017-10-01-Book-Notes-Hooked-By-Nir-Eyal.md

 This also ties into the idea of moral licensing [(here's Gladwell giving a topical example)](https://www.youtube.com/watch?v=rjf8b_LLZ6g) and the idea that we justify bad behavior based on past good behavior.
 The idea being that a fitness band/tracker gives you lots of emotional triggers, AND helps you do the things you want to do (break a diet), while still providing you the comfort of licensing away bad behavior.
 Pretty compelling.

 • Just got an alert from the Hearthstone app on my phone: "A new ranked play season has begun!
-See how far you can climb this month!" #timely
+See how far you can climb this month!"
+Quite timely.

 Reading in Progress....